 If you prefer to keep using Vivaldi, then start by tweaking some settings.

 One reason for the browser’s slow pace can be an opened settings page (vivaldi://settings/all/).
 Normally, your first stop is in the settings tab, as you might want to make some changes to the browser before using it.

 Once you finish customizing the browser, make sure to close the settings page.
 Otherwise, Vivaldi will delay other browser activities.
 Once done, check if Vivaldi’s slow startup problem is fixed.
 If not, head to the next method.

 2. Modify or disable browser functions

-- vivaldi://settings/startup/ – set the New Tab page to “specific pages” without actually assigning a certain URL to the field.
+- Set the Startup with setting to Specific pages without assigning a URL to the field.